Last updated July 2023

 With a 50-minute journey to Liverpool Street station, Wendens Ambo is one of the most picturesque commutable villages to London you could hope to find.
-The average house value may be approaching £700,000, but its pretty cottages and popular local pub are complemented by a great location.
+The average house value may be £800,000, however its pretty cottages and popular local pub are complemented by a great location.
 As well as being close to the capital, the M11 motorway passes nearby, while Stansted Airport is only 15 minutes away from this Essex village on the train.

 How to decide if moving out of London is right for you

-When considering whether to apply for your finance through a mortgage broker or bank, you may want to think about what a broker can offer you.
-Acting as an intermediary between yourself and the lender, a broker could save you a lot of time and effort when applying for a mortgage.
-They should be able to pinpoint the best of the latest deals for you to choose between, while also liaising with the lender and potentially other parties such as lawyers and estate agents.
-A broker can also point you in the direction of a lender you’re most likely to be accepted with, which may protect your credit rating, and they’ll also help you with the application process to make things run as smoothly as possible.
+When considering whether to apply for your finance through a mortgage advisor or bank, you may want to think about what an advisor can offer you.
+Acting as an intermediary between yourself and the lender, an advisor could save you a lot of time and effort when applying for a mortgage.
+They should be able to pinpoint the best of the latest deals for you to choose between, while also liaising with the lender and potentially other parties such as solicitors and estate agents.
+An advisor can also point you in the direction of a lender you’re most likely to be accepted with, which may protect your credit rating, and they’ll also help you with the application process to make things run as smoothly as possible.

 There are lots of things you need to take into account before you decide to move away from London.
 Whether local amenities and attractions, pace of life, family concerns or work and cost considerations are foremost in your thoughts, you need to examine what you’re sacrificing compared to what you’re gaining.